-Name of associate Proportion of ownersh interest Principal activity Place of incorporation and operation 2020 % 2019 % Al Oumara Bakeries Company W.L.L.
+Proportion of ownership interest Name of associate Principal activity Place of incorporation and operation 2021 % 2020 % Al Oumara Bakeries Company W.L.L.
 Manufacture and sale of bakery products Qatar 51% 51%

 15. INVESTMENTS IN ASSOCIATES (CONTINUED)

 The movement of investment in associates is as follows: